 A student with a baccalaureate degree who wants to take certain graduate courses with the intention of becoming a degree or certification candidate may be admitted as a student-at-large by meeting the following requirements:

 Should a student-at-large seek full admission status, six semester hours completed as a student-at-large is the maximum credit toward an advanced degree that can be granted.

 A student with a baccalaureate degree who wants to take certain courses, but not a full degree endorsement or certification program, may be admitted as a student-at-large.

 A student has seven years to complete the program.
 Students remain under the requirement of the catalog in effect at the time of matriculation unless they discontinue attendance for more than two consecutive years, in which case they will follow the catalog in effect upon their return.

 Students may apply up to nine semester hours of graduate-level work from a regionally accredited institution.
 A transfer student must follow the admission criteria stated on the previous page (full or provisional).

 The following conditions apply to the acceptance of transfer credit.

 Credit for prior learning is not awarded for graduate courses.
 Students must maintain an overall grade point average of 3.0/4.0 for continuation of the program.
 No content or discipline-specific qualifying or comprehensive examinations are required.
 These competencies are acquired throughout the curriculum.
 No foreign language is required.

-Choose two graduate electives:
+Choose one graduate elective: